Free Shipping on Orders Over $500! Shop Now>>

 Addressing Stigma

 Stigma is a significant obstacle to broader adoption.
-It’s a common misconception that making naloxone accessible to everyone promotes drug use.
+It’s a common misconception that making naloxone accessible to everyone promotes medicine use.
 This is untrue, according to evidence.
-Research shows that naloxone access initiatives lower overdose fatalities without escalating drug abuse.
+Research shows that naloxone access initiatives lower overdose fatalities without escalating medicine abuse.

 Instead of encouraging addiction, naloxone provides a bridge to recovery by empowering communities to take quick, life-saving action.